Kidd-Key College

 Text-to-speech Audio

-By the time of the war, however, the college had begun to decline in enrollment.
+By the time of the war, however, the college faced declining enrollment.
 There were a few reasons for this.
 Kidd-Key had very strict policies that were not favored by students and parents.
-Southern Methodist University opened in 1915, and as a consequence there was less support available from Methodists to smaller schools.
+Southern Methodist University opened in 1915, and as a consequence, there was less support available from Methodists to smaller schools.
 Hard economic times during this period were also a factor, particularly with the onset of the Great Depression.

-In 1930, Austin College attempted to help reduce their problems that the depression caused by sharing facilities and coordinating programs with Kidd-Key College.
+In 1930, Austin College began sharing facilities and coordinated programs with Kidd-Key College.
 This action prolonged the life of Kidd-Key College for only a few years.
 In September of 1933, support for the College by the Methodists was withdrawn.
-Without that funding, the college could no longer afford to operate, and ultimately shut down in 1935.
+Without that funding, the college could no longer afford to operate closed in 1935.
 The site was sold to the city of Sherman to become municipal grounds.
 None of the college’s buildings are standing today.

 Sources